MeVisLab/examples/mevislab.github.io/content/tutorials/dataobjects/surfaces/surfaceexample4.md

 ![Interactive dragging of objects](images/tutorials/dataobjects/surfaces/DO10_03.png "Interactive dragging of objects")

 As a next step, we want to adapt the size of the plane to the size of the object we have.
 Add the modules `WEMInfo` and `DecomposeVector3` to your workspace and open their panels.
 The module `WEMInfo` presents information about the given WEM, for example, its position and size.
 The module `DecomposeVector3` splits a 3D vector into its components.
 Now, draw a parameter connection from *Size* of `WEMInfo` to the vector in `DecomposeVector3`.
-As a next step, open the panel of `SoCube` and draw parameter connections from the fields *Y* and *Z* of `DecomposeVector3` to *Height* and *Depth* of `SoCube`.
+As a next step, open the panel of `SoCube` and draw parameter connections from the fields <field>Y</field> and <field>Z</field> of `DecomposeVector3` to <field>Height</field> and <field>Depth</field> of `SoCube`.
 Now, the size of the plane adapts to the size of the object.

 ![Interactive dragging of objects](images/tutorials/dataobjects/surfaces/DO10_04.png "Interactive dragging of objects")